 - Improvements of the effectiveness of the QMS and its processes, and

 - Improvement of product related to customer requirement.

 Provision of Resources

-For effective performance of QMS, the Institute shall identify and document all categories of human resources needed for quality service delivery and ensure their availability.
-In order to have competent persons to perform these functions, their competencies shall be regularly reviewed and as per the documented Procedure for Staff Appraisal (SAI/QMS/OP/019) and for more effective performance of QMS more personell shall be recruited as per the Procedure for Staff Recruitment and Deployment (SAI/QMS/OP/018).
+For an effective performance of QMS, the Institute shall identify and document all categories of human resources needed for quality service delivery and ensure their availability.
+In order to have competent personnel to perform these functions, competencies shall be regularly reviewed as per the documented Procedure for Staff Appraisal (SAI/QMS/OP/019) and, for more effective performance of QMS, more personnel shall be recruited as per the Procedure for Staff Recruitment and Deployment (SAI/QMS/OP/018).

-The Institute shall periodically determine the necessary competence for personnel performing work affecting quality of delivery of services.
-The Institute shall provide improve competence by training staff as per the Procedure of Staff Training and Development (SAI/QMS/OP/023) following training needs assessment.
-The Institute shall through meetings and writing ensure that all personnel are aware of the relevance and importance of their activities and how they contribute to the achievement of the quality objectives.
+The Institute shall periodically determine the necessary competence for personnel performing work affecting the quality of delivery of services.
+The Institute shall provide improved competence by training staff as per the Procedure of Staff Training and Development (SAI/QMS/OP/023), following training needs assessments.
+The Institute shall, through meetings and writing, ensure that all personnel is aware of the relevance and importance of their activities and how they contribute to the achievement of the quality objectives.

-To support the quality teaching, research and extension, and achieve conformity, SAI shall define, provide and maintain infrastructure, facilities, environment and equipment needed.
-Infrastructure will include; lecture rooms, laboratories, workshops, bookshop, libraries, health facilities, offices, hardware and software, vehicles, and services such as, transport, health, communication facilities, etc.
+To support the quality of teaching, research, and extension, and to achieve conformity, SAI shall define, provide and maintain the infrastructures, facilities, environment, and equipment needed.
+Infrastructures will include lecture rooms, laboratories, workshops, bookshops, libraries, health facilities, offices, hardwares and softwares, vehicles, as well as services such as transport, health, communication facilities, etc.